What is a dual company structure?

 Additionally, if the operating company becomes insolvent, the major assets (owned by the holding company) may be secure from debtors.
 However, this will not be the case where the directors of the holding company should have been aware of the operating company’s insolvency.
 So care still needs to be taken, particular to ensure the operating company does not engage in insolvent trading.

-The dual-company structure’s added layer of protection often gives founders the confidence to make bolder business decisions with the knowledge their most important assets are protected.
+The added layer of protection of the dual-company structure often gives founders the confidence to make bolder business decisions with the knowledge their most important assets are protected.

 Disadvantages of the dual company structure